-The panelists shared the obstacles that Black boys face in our education systems—as well as how we can work together to dismantle these harmful systems and create spaces that support all Black students.
+The panelists shared the obstacles that Black boys face in our education systems—as well as how we can work together to create spaces that support all Black students.

 What is an example of an achievement in improving the education system that you are most proud of?